Elevate-Code/streamlit-projectstarter/docs/role_based_access_control.md

 - `db/models.py` the database model for storing user roles and permissions
 - `db/migrations.py` the database migrations for creating and updating the database schema

+## pages.py

+The `get_default_page_access_config()` function in `utils/pages.py` provides the initial RBAC configuration that gets loaded when no configuration exists in the database.
+This default config is critical for bootstrapping the system.

+**Key constraints enforced by the system:**
+- `views/home.py` must always be public
+- `views/user_admin.py` must always require the "admin" role and cannot be public
+- Available roles are defined in `AVAILABLE_ROLES = ["admin", "users"]`
+- Pages not explicitly listed will use the `default_access` setting

+Once deployed and the database is populated, admins can modify these settings through the Auth Admin interface, which saves changes to the database and overrides the default configuration.

 ## Database Model